safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 <br>**3) Create the FME Server Database Schema**
 <br>Exit the psql command prompt to end the current session.
-Open a new session (Windows Start Menu &gt; PostgreSQL &gt; SQL Shell) and now login as the FME Server database user - using the username and password *fmeserver*.
+Open a new session (Windows Start Menu &gt; PostgreSQL &gt; SQL Shell) and now login to the database *fmeserver* as the FME Server database user - using the username and password *fmeserver*.

 From the command prompt, run the *postgresql\_createSchema.sql* script by entering the following command: